DrawZeroPoint/CURI-Walker/README.md

 The catkin workspace for development.
 Two official packages named `example` and `ubt_core_msgs` are exist in `src/`.
-At the end of this match, we may establish a single package to fulfill all tasks required.
+At the end of this match, we may establish a single package that is self contained to fulfill all tasks required.
+However before the deadline, we could develop in individual package and leverage external resources.

 ## walker_install